A BRIEF HISTORY OF READING, BERKSHIRE

 In the early 16th century manufacturing cloth was still the mainstay of Reading's economy.
 A writer said 'The town stands chiefly by clothing'.

-In 1538-40 Henry VIII closed Reading abbey, the Grey friars and St John the Baptist hospital.
-The last Abbot was hanged outside the abbey gates for refusing to recognise Henry as head of the church of England.
-In the Middle Ages the abbot was Lord of Reading.
+In 1538-40 Henry VIII dissolved Reading Abbey, the Grey Friars and St John the Baptist hospital.
+The last Abbot was hanged outside the abbey gates for refusing to recognize Henry as head of the Church of England.
+In the Middle Ages, the abbot was Lord of Reading.
 When the abbey closed the king became Reading's Lord.
 But Henry granted the town independence.
-The merchants were allowed to from a town council and the members were given the right to elect the mayor and other officials.
-The Grey friars church was turned into a town hall.
-Meanwhile Reading Abbey became a private house.
+The merchants were allowed to form a town council and the members were given the right to elect the mayor and other officials.
+The Grey Friars church was turned into a town hall.
+Meanwhile, Reading Abbey became a private house.
 Henry's son Edward VI gave it to his uncle the Duke of Somerset.
 Duke Street is named after him.
 But after 1546 the abbey stood empty and people plundered it to provide building materials for other buildings in the town.

 Although it gained its independence Tudor Reading suffered from the closure of the abbey as there were no more pilgrims.
 But the town soon recovered.
 The clothing industry continued to prosper as did leather and other industries.
 By the mid 16th century Reading probably had a population of about 2,000.
 In Elizabethan times it was described as 'the principal town of Berkshire for wealth and beauty'.

 But despite the prosperity of the town it had a large population of poor people.
 In 1573 William Laud was born in Reading.
 He joined the church and rose to be Archbishop of Canterbury.
 He was also a chief adviser to Charles I. However Laud was beheaded following the civil war.

 READING IN THE 17th CENTURY